The next generation of loading computer has arrived

 Effectively Managing Your Ships’ Stability

-Stability management is a core component of passenger vessel operations, and the NAPA Loading Computer originated from collaboration with key stakeholders across the passenger sector.
+Stability management is a core component of passenger vessel operations, and the NAPA Loading Computer originated from the collaboration with key stakeholders across the passenger sector.
 NAPA Loading Computer undertakes a wide range of calculations related to hydrostatics, intact stability, and ship longitudinal strength to optimize vessel load while minimizing stress and safety risk.

-Today it’s the most trusted stability solution for passenger vessel, and since its launch in 1993, NAPA Loading Computer has become the industry benchmark for integrated decision support.
+Today it’s the most trusted stability solution for passenger vessels, and since its launch in 1993, NAPA Loading Computer has become the industry benchmark for integrated decision support.
 NAPA Loading Computer Type 4 is Safe Return to Port (SRtP) and IACS Type 4 compliant.
 It is also compliant with all the relevant IMO Circulars (MSC.1/Circ.1400, and MSC.1/Circ.1532-Rev.1., MSC.1/Circ.1589)

-NAPA Loading Computer is currently used by almost all the major cruise lines, as well as the ferry, RoRo, RoPax, StoRo and LoLo operators.
+NAPA Loading Computer is currently used by almost all the major cruise lines, as well as the ferry, RoRo, RoPax, StoRo, and LoLo operators.
 In recent months this has included Kvarken Link, Windstar Cruises, and all nine Carnival Cruise line brands.
-In total, NAPA Loading Computer is installed onboard more than 2,000 ships across the global commercial and passenger fleet, and is approved by all major class societies.
+In total, NAPA Loading Computer is installed onboard more than 2,000 ships across the global commercial and passenger fleet and is approved by all major class societies.

-Ships should always be loaded with keen consideration for the vessel’s longitudinal strength.
+Ships should always be loaded with a keen consideration for the vessel’s longitudinal strength.
 If you load in the wrong sequence or unevenly, you can structurally damage a ship.
 If this happens frequently, there is a substantial risk to the seaworthiness of that vessel.

 If you are operating a passenger ship built before 2014, you must have your vessel upgraded at the latest by their first renewal survey after 1 January 2025.